stacks-network/docs/_develop/zero_to_dapp_3.md

 In the next part, you learn about how application mining can fund your DApp development efforts.
-And you will take a copule of minutes to add your Animal Kingdom [DApp to App.co &mdash; the Universal App store](zero_to_dapp_4.html).
+And you will take a couple of minutes to add your Animal Kingdom [DApp to App.co &mdash; the Universal App store](zero_to_dapp_4.html).
 Completing this step earns you a limited edition t-shirt.